ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 - **Detect Installed Games Automatically**: Retrieves your Steam game library using the Steam Web API, displaying game names, icons, and playtime.
 - **Compare System Specs vs Game Requirements**: Uses the RAWG API to fetch minimum and recommended system requirements and compares them to your actual CPU, GPU, RAM, and VRAM specs.
 - **View Optimization Insights**: Visual status indicators show whether your system meets or exceeds each game's requirements, helping you decide whether to upgrade hardware or tweak in-game settings.
+- **Generate AI-Based Optimization Tips**: Uses the OpenRouter GPT API to analyze your PC and recommend tailored game settings such as resolution, texture detail, shadows, and frame caps.

 ---